BigosKAR/backend_ml/readme.md

 - Regression models for price prediction
 - Feature importance used for interpretability
 - Clustering for product segmentation
-- Cosine similarity and distance metrics for recommending similar products
+- Distance metrics for recommending similar products

 ---